oroinc/documentation/user_guide/marketing_list.rst

 Marketing List Actions
 ----------------------

-The following actions are available for a marketing list from the grid
+The following actions are available for a marketing list from the :ref:`grid <user-guide-ui-components-grids>`

 .. image:: ./img/marketing/list_action_icons.png

 - Delete the list from the system : |IcDelete|

-- Get to the *"Edit"* form of the list : |IcEdit|
+- Get to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the list : |IcEdit|

-  You can change the list details or delete the list from the \:ref:`Edit form <user-guide-ui-edit-forms>`\.

-- Get to the *"View"* page of the list :  |IcView|
+- Get to the :ref:`View page <user-guide-ui-components-view-pages>` of the list :  |IcView|